UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 - Louisiana Tech's games this season have gone over the point total four times in six opportunities (66.7%).

-- When Louisiana Tech puts up more than 19.1 points, it is 3-2 against the spread and 2-3 overall.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team scores more than 19.1 points.

-- In games that Louisiana Tech totals over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech picks up over 322.6 yards, the team is 3-1 against the spread and 1-3 overall.

 - This year the Bulldogs have 10 turnovers, four fewer than the Roadrunners have takeaways (14).